-Worksheet B. List only the significant participation passive activities that have net income as shown in column (c) of Worksheet A.
+Worksheet B. On Worksheet B. Significant Participation Activities With Net Income, later, list only the significant participation passive activities that have net income as shown in column (c) of Worksheet A.

 Column (a).
 Enter the net income of each activity from column (c) of Worksheet A.